mckeeh3/akka-typed-java-cluster-aware/README.md

 Before we get into the details of how this project is set up as a cluster-aware example, let's first use a simple example scenario.
 In this example, we'll use a basic chat room app.
 As people enter the chat room, they can see who else is in the chat room.
 Every person in the chat room is given a simple set of instructions, send a message with the word "ping" every minute to all of the other people currently in the chat room.
 When you receive a "ping" message, respond to the sender with a "pong" message.

-In this example, each person in the chat room is essentially a simple actor following a simple set of instructions.
+In this example, each person in the chat room is essentially an actor following a simple set of instructions.
 Also, each person is aware of who else is in the chat room and that all of the other participants follow the same set of instructions.

 This example scenario is similar to the fundamental approach used by cluster-aware actors.
-Cluster-aware actor classes are implemented to expect an instance of the actor running on each node in a cluster.
+One pattern for cluster-aware actors is classes that are implemented to expect an instance of the actor to be running on each node in a cluster.
+This is the pattern used in this example project.

 A receptionist is used to facilitate this type of messaging behavior.
 The [Akka Receptionist](https://doc.akka.io/docs/akka/current/typed/actor-discovery.html#receptionist) provides the ability for actors to be aware of other actors located on nodes across the cluster.
-The receptionist's basic functionality is that other actors send the receptionist messages that are used to register actors and to subscribe to receive messages from the receptionist when actors register and drop from the registration list.
+The receptionist's basic functionality is that other actors send the receptionist messages that are used to register actors and to subscribe to receive messages from the receptionist when actors register to and are dropped from the registration list.

 Message routing is the most common cluster-aware usage pattern.
 Messages sent to cluster-aware router actors are forwarded to other actors that are distributed across the cluster.
 For example, router actors work in conjunction with worker actors.
 Messages contain a worker identifier.
 These messages may be sent to any of the router actors running on each node in the cluster.
 When a router actor receives each message, it looks at the worker id provided in the message to determine if the message should be routed to a local or remote worker actor.
 If the message is for a local actor, the router forwards it to the local worker.
 For messages that belong to remote workers, the router forwards the message to the remote router actor responsible for handling messages for the targeted worker actor.
 When the remote router actor receives the forwarded message, it goes through the same routing process.

 This project includes a simple cluster-aware actor that periodically sends ping messages and responds to ping messages with pong messages sent back to the pinger.
-The key thing to understand that this messaging is happening between Akka cluster nodes, each node is running as a separate JVM, and the messages are sent over the network.
+The key thing to understand is that this messaging is happening between Akka cluster nodes, each node is running as a separate JVM, and the messages are sent over the network.

 ~~~java
 package cluster;